photoprism/photoprism/README.md

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other users, and discuss your ideas.
 Don't be afraid to ask silly questions.

-## Getting Support ##

-Please use [GitHub Issues](https://github.com/photoprism/photoprism/issues) only to report clearly identified bugs to us.
-If you are not sure, first use [GitHub Discussions](https://github.com/photoprism/photoprism/discussions) or ask in our [Community Chat](https://gitter.im/browseyourlife/community).
-[Sponsors](https://docs.photoprism.app/funding/) receive direct [technical support](https://photoprism.app/contact) via email.

-When reporting a problem, please include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.

 ## Contributions ##